Google algorithm updates are moments in internet history.

 If you have a long list of backlinks to sift through, save time by extending the number of links displayed per page.
 Scroll down to the bottom of the page.
 On the bottom left-hand side, you’ll see a box to change the number to 100.

 In the example here, I have more than 900 backlinks with high Moz Spam Score.
 So I opted to display 100 backlinks per page.

 You may disavow these links right from your Monitor Backlinks dashboard.
-To do this, tick the checkbox at the top-left-hand of your backlink listings (as seen in the screenshot below).
+To do this, select the links and click “Disavow” from the top menu.

 If you feel inclined to manually check the spammy sites linking to your site before disavowing them, go ahead.
 Just be ready, this is going to take a lot of time and energy.